Taveres’ two goals lift Maple Leafs to win over Tampa Bay

 TAMPA, Fla.
 (AP)One game after losing to a 42-year-old emergency goaltender on home ice, the Toronto Maple Leafs found redemption on the road with a 4-3 victory against the Tampa Bay Lightning on Tuesday night.

 John Tavares scored twice, William Nylander scored his 28th and Fredrik Andersen stopped 26 shots for Toronto.
-Jake Muzzin also scored, though he missed the third period after taking a puck off his right hand late in the second period.
+Jake Muzzin also scored, though he missed the third period after taking a puck off his right hand late in the second period and will be examined on Wednesday, according to Toronto head coach Sheldon Keefe.

 Toronto scored a pair of power play goals while killing off all three Lightning chances, holding Tampa Bay to one shot.